TRIGGER WARNING: This article describes violent acts, and links to discussions with hateful violent language.

 Right now, young men appear to be flocking to incel-like philosophies, threatening to perpetuate an already endemic misogynistic ideology.
 To combat male-perpetrated violence, we need to help isolated and unhappy men connect with their emotions.
 Perhaps psychedelics could show us new solutions to this systemic problem.

-Interested in getting in touch with your emotions through psychedelic experience?
-Sign up to the Synthesis retreat in Amsterdam to experience psychedelics in a safe, comfortable environment, guided by expert psychonauts.
-The next available dates for this retreat are in November 2018 – see here for more details.
+Interested in getting in touch with your emotions through a psychedelic experience?
+Sign up to the Synthesis retreat in Amsterdam to experience psychedelics in a safe, or visit Third Wave’s Psychedelic Directory for a complete list of trusted psychedelic therapists in the US.